 A good night’s sleep is another key to managing anxiety.
 In the hour before bed, write down with pen and paper anything that you’re worried or stressed about as well as what’s on your to do list.
 If you get it on paper, your brain throws it away.
 Look at the paper and tell yourself that the information is stored somewhere safely and that you’ll deal with it in the morning.
 Basically, it’s a way to offload the anxiety that you feel before bed, and studies show that it works.

 In the morning, rather than lie in bed looking at your phone, studies suggest that getting outside 5-10 minutes after we wake up to get that morning light is helpful.
 We get a cortisol surge to get ready and excited about the day, but if we are looking at our phone, that can be stressful and we get up and feel tired and draggy.

 3. Schedule time for anxiety.

+Having a sense of control is another way to manage anxiety.
 It may sound crazy, but tell yourself that at 4:00 today, I’m going to worry and have a full-blown anxious moment.
 I’m going to set a timer and when it’s over, I’m going to move and and wait until the next time I have it on the calendar.
 It’s important to have boundaries and put a timer on it.